ca-123321/pairwise-go/solver/README.md

 ## Credits

-thanks to a random redditor for this, and also to the googles, I wrote almost none of it
+thanks to rope321 on reddit, and also to the googles, I wrote almost none of it